Building spatial symmetries into parameterized quantum circuits for faster training: Orb circuits

 \section{Orb circuits}

 To motivate the construction of \orbitcircuit s, we start by recalling relevant aspects of symmetries in quantum systems (\cref{sec:sym}).
-This understanding can then be used to reduce the space of states that need to be explored, and to define requirements in terms of circuits properties, namely \emph{equivariance} under the relevant group of symmetries (\cref{sec:autinv}).
-Finally, we discuss how such requirements are fulfilled with HVA-like circuits, but, at the cost of often too much restrictions; this will lead us to the development of \orbitcircuit s generalizing and improving on HVA-like circuits (\cref{sec:orb}).
+This understanding can be used to reduce the dimensionality of the space of states that need to be explored, or equivalentely to reduce the expressibility of the circuits that need to be used, and thus to ease the present tasks of ground state preparations.
+Then, we recast such restricted exploration in terms of requirement of circuit properties, namely \emph{equivariance} under the relevant group of symmetries (\cref{sec:autinv}).
+As we will see, such requirements are fulfilled with HVA-like circuits, but, at the cost of often too much restrictions.
+In particular, HVA-like circuits greatly limit the number of independent parameters per circuit layer.
+This hints at the fact that they would require deeper circuits than is necessary.
+This will lead us to the development of \orbitcircuit s (\cref{sec:orb}) generalizing and improving on HVA-like circuits, in the sense that they also respect the relevant symmetries of the Hamiltonian, but can allow for much more independent parameters.